-The Marine Science High School Course is an intense 4-week program where students, rising 9th through 12th graders, live on campus and gain a stronger understanding of the various fields in marine science.
+The Marine Science High School Course is an intense 4-week program where students, current 9th through 12th graders, live on campus and gain a stronger understanding of the various fields in marine science.

 The course will be held from June 25 through July 21, 2017.
 The deadline to apply is April 3, 2017.

 The program cost, $2250, covers meals, housing, tuition, and field trips.

 All program information is sent via email unless otherwise requested.
 Please add firstname.lastname@example.org to your address book.